-- Imported demand from external clubs: Two teams from outside the district play 'home' games on pitches in Harborough district. - Exported demand from internal clubs: one team from Harborough district plays on a pitch outside the district.
+- Imported demand from external clubs: Four teams from outside the district play 'home' games on pitches in Harborough district. - Exported demand from internal clubs: Two teams from Harborough district play on pitches outside the district.

-The net effect of displaced demand for match pitches in Harborough district is one team but exported demand for floodlit training pitches amounts to a further 14 teams.
+The net effect of displaced demand for match pitches in Harborough district is two imported teams but exported demand for floodlit training pitches amounts to a further 14 teams.